marcelomijas/econometrics-cheatsheet/README.md

 :white_check_mark: Pages 1 and 2 are completed with: definitions, basic concepts, coefficient interpretation, basic assumptions,  model construction, goodness of the fit, etc. It is an usable version.

-:construction: A more refined (and possibly more compact) version of pages 1 and 2 will be released :date: at the end of January.
+:construction: A more refined (and possibly more compact) version of pages 1 and 2 is scheduled :date: to be released at the end of January.

-:construction: Page 3 is still in development, with more details about the problems of a model scheduled to be released at the end of January.
+:construction: Page 3 is still in development, with more details about the problems of a model scheduled :date: to be released at the end of January.

-:construction: An Spanish version is scheduled to be released during February 2022.
+:construction: An Spanish version is scheduled to be released :date: during February 2022.

-:construction: A bibliography is in development as a separate page and/or inside the readme.md scheduled to be released at the end of February.
+:construction: A bibliography is in development as a separate page and/or inside the readme.md scheduled :date: to be released at the end of February.

 Opinions, ideas and collaboration proposals are heard through GitHub or by email (marcelomijas@gmail.com).